ryobiguy/fanvault/README.md

-# FanVault - Keep 100% of Your Earnings
+# DirectFans - Keep 100% of Your Earnings

 A revolutionary content subscription platform built with React, TypeScript, and Tailwind CSS.
-Unlike OnlyFans, FanVault charges creators a simple £10/month subscription fee and lets them keep 100% of their earnings.
+Unlike OnlyFans, DirectFans charges creators a simple £10/month subscription fee and lets them keep 100% of their earnings.
 No commissions, no hidden fees.

 ## 🚀 Quick Start